nayeemashraf/WebDev/vscodepro.md

 ## 👨🏻‍💻 Editor Basic

-    💡  Ctrl+S - Always save the current file before closing or running the code with this shortcut.
+    💡  Ctrl+S - Save the current file before closing or running the code.

     💡  Ctrl+X OR Shift+Delete - Cut the current line or selection.
 Press anywhere on the line to cut the entire line.